Spencerley/tech257-azure-linux/intro_to_azure/azure_research_research.md

 ### Availability Zones:

 - Within a region, Azure further divides its data centers into availability zones.
 These zones are physically separated and interconnected with high-bandwidth, low-latency connections.
 This redundancy helps ensure your applications remain operational even if one zone experiences an outage.
+- Independent cooling, networking and power in each availability zone so they each should have their own back-ups but it means if one goes down you'll still be able to access your data.

 ![alt text](images/regions-availability-zones.png)